pipigenius/EventSOT/README.md

 The format of a bounding box is as `[x, y, width, height]`.
 The frames in which the tracking targets are out-of-view, fully occluded or under stop-go scenes are labeld with absent label ( When object is absent, set 1.
 Conversely, when object is visible, set 0).
 Each event sequence in EventSOT is labeled with eight attributes, including occlusion (OCC), scale variation (SV), rotate (ROT), camera motion (CM), stop go (SG), fast motion (FM), high dynamic range (HDR) and background clutter (BC).
--   The bounding box annotation for each event sequence is contained in the event frame  folder (named groundtruth.txt) , or can clik [here](https://drive.google.com/file/d/1GSOdQE1kFU-d-3TpJZhWsCBr2i8iO5xe/view?usp=sharing) to dawnload bounding box annotation.
+-   The bounding box annotation for each event sequence is contained in the event frame  folder (named groundtruth.txt) , you can also dawnload bounding box annotation from [Google Drive bbox annoatation](https://drive.google.com/file/d/1GSOdQE1kFU-d-3TpJZhWsCBr2i8iO5xe/view?usp=sharing).
--   The user can clik [here](https://drive.google.com/file/d/1O0YLFhxWopdeLgtupMq9_t-z_ICnYck-/view?usp=sharing) to dawnload absent label.
+-   The absent label can be found in [Google Drive absent](https://drive.google.com/file/d/1O0YLFhxWopdeLgtupMq9_t-z_ICnYck-/view?usp=sharing).
--   The user can clik [here](https://drive.google.com/file/d/1jzqibzwguVQPYkl-djHnQTH4qjuuRFjl/view?usp=sharing) to dawnload attributes label.
+-   The attributes label be found in [Google Drive attribute](https://drive.google.com/file/d/1jzqibzwguVQPYkl-djHnQTH4qjuuRFjl/view?usp=sharing).

 ---